-Sutherland, a Democrat, was the representative for New York's 11th congressional district from 1851 to 1853.
+Sutherland was the representative for New York’s 11th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1851 to Mar 1853, Sutherland missed 162 of 455 roll call votes, which is 35.6%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.